-Setup a landing strip helps to keep your house organized.
+Set up a landing strip that helps to keep your house organized.
 If you’re not done this yet, create a landing zone today.
 Once you enter your house, have a designated spot to unload your things.

-A waterproof mat to place your wet boots.
-A dresser, coat rack or a wall shelf with hooks to hang your clothes, purses and jackets.
+A waterproof doormat to place your wet boots.
+A dresser, coat rack, or a wall shelf with hooks to hang your clothes, purses and jackets.
 Put your keys, change or receipts in a drawer or a little plate.

 Clutter always happens when that stuff has no home.
 Take 2 minutes to hang your jacket, purse and sort your mail when you enter your house.
 So, you don’t have to spend another 10, 20 minutes to declutter later.

 It’s good to have nothing is piling up and everything is ready to go when you’re leaving home.
-You don’t have to spend the time to look for things.
+You don’t have to spend the time looking for things.
 Everything is organized by the door and not buried in clutter.

 A command center is a must for a family.
 You don’t have to make a big command station.
 A simple and functional command station is good enough to keep your home and family stay organized.

 Find a spot for the command center where everyone can see it every day.
 Our command center is a very simple one.
-My kid’s school monthly schedule and after school activities schedule are on my kitchen fridge door.
-Next to the fridge, I hang up a wall calendar which I jot down all the upcoming appointments and events.
+My kid’s school monthly schedule and after-school activities schedules are on my kitchen fridge door.
+Next to the fridge, I have a wall calendar in which I jot down all the upcoming appointments and events.
 Or anything we need to take action without delay.

 I like to sort the mail when I enter the house.
 It takes less than 2 minutes.
-Any bills that we need to pay, school notices or any papers that need to be filed will go to my pending folder.
-I’ve always deal with this folder on weekend.
+Any bills that we need to pay, school notices, or any papers that need to be filed will go to my pending folder.
+I’ve always dealt with this folder on the weekend.
 It keeps me organized and I get them all done over the weekend.

 House cleaning is no fun but we can do something to make it easier for us.
-Keep all the cleaning supplies and tools in a caddy which is easily accessible.
+Keep all the cleaning supplies and tools in a cleaning caddy that is easily accessible.